omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 ## Styling:
 - style workouts on calendar for if completed or not completed that day
-  - not sure exactly how to get this if statement in there
   - if statement in utils on instance
     - if instance.dates_workout_completed.filter(date_completed=date).exists():
       - make names with extra class class="calendar_completed_workout_name"
-- style previous/next month buttons on calendar.
 - can add red dot to website icon on browser tab if you have notifications
   - (just like linkedin)
 - parallax scrolling: https://www.w3schools.com/howto/howto_css_parallax.asp